Choosing the right education for your child is one of the most important decisions you will ever make.

 At St James’, we believe our students will best experience success through contemporary evidence-based teaching and learning.
 The approach used is collaborative and personalised, with teachers and students working together to create a stimulating and engaging learning environment.
 St James’ is committed to equipping students for the contemporary world by integrating technology into the curriculum.
-All classrooms feature interactive Smart Boards or Smart TVs, HP streams, iPads and wireless internet to assist students in utilising all aspects of a 21st century environment.
+All classrooms feature interactive ViewSonic TVs, iPads and BYOD from Year 4.
 Ongoing development of existing facilities ensures students are well-equipped and empowered with the knowledge, skills and capacities to respond to the challenges of their world.
 As such, teachers are developing learning spaces that are flexible and innovative, that encourage students to take ownership of their own learning.

 At St James’, we are strongly committed to the philosophy and pedagogy of Early Learning in order to build successful foundations for students to flourish in their learning and wellbeing.
 As part of our transition to school, our Kindergarten teachers implement the Successful Foundations Resource to provide children with the opportunity to actively demonstrate their funds of knowledge, build relationships and become familiar with the context of the school.
 Successful Foundations also provides teachers with the time and opportunity to develop meaningful relationships as they observe and interact with the competent, creative and capable child.

 St James’ is a community where the creative, unique and individual talents of every student are greatly appreciated, embraced and encouraged.
 Students have the opportunity to participate in many academic, sporting and social justice activities to develop them academically, physically, socially and spiritually.
-Students of St James’ have the opportunity to be involved in activities such as band, choir, sporting competitions, debating and public speaking, Green Team and coding clubs.
+Students of St James’ have the opportunity to be involved in activities such as band, choir, sporting competitions, debating and public speaking and the evironmental stewardship team.

 Classrooms at St James’ are equipped with interactive teaching and learning technology and all students have access to shared laptops which are updated regularly, as well as a bank of iPads.
 Each class is air-conditioned and well-equipped for contemporary learning.
 Our large school hall is an ideal space for whole school gatherings.

 St James’ is blessed with large outdoor spaces.
 With a focus on creativity and imagination, we have built a mud kitchen and tee-pee area and a dry creek bed.
 A large Covered Outdoor Learning Area (COLA) provides opportunity for students and teachers to use the space for a variety of purposes.
 We also have a shaded climbing/play equipment space.
-We are very proud of our Green Team area and the Fr Doran Outdoor Education area.
 Both these spaces provide students with opportunities to learn and play in natural environments.
-We have numerous raised vegetable gardens, bush tucker gardens, native gardens, an aquaponics garden and free-range chickens.
+We have numerous raised vegetable gardens, bush tucker gardens, native gardens and an aquaponics garden.

 A Before and After School Care service is provided at St James’ by St Nicholas OOSH in the school hall.
 It caters for students each morning from 6.30am to 8.30am and each afternoon from 2.50pm to 6.00pm.